mosip/documentation/docs/integration/relying-party.md

 * Choose the JWT plugins for the respective technology stack.

-* Create the **keys (a password-protected private key & store it safely).
+* Create the _keys_ (a password-protected private key & store it safely).

+  __Note__: Please avoid using identical keys for production purposes, as it poses a significant risk.
+Instead, it is recommended to generate keys on secure production-grade machines, vaults, or Hardware Security Modules (HSMs).

 * Design your callback API.
 The callback API is redirected by eSignet over the user's browser upon successful authentication.
 As best practice please ensure the callback API can render the UX as soon as possible so the user is aware of the progress.
 Please note that the user is redirected on both success and failure authentication.
 On failure, the user will be redirected without an auth-code.
 So based on the authentication response relying party portal needs to take the necessary action before allowing the user to move forward.

-{% hint style="info" %}
-**Please do not use the same key for production.
-Its extremely dangerous.
-Create keys in safe production-grade hardened machines/vault/HSM.
-{% endhint %}

 #### Register / Onboard as OIDC client with ID provider